KU-Blockchain/DAO-Docs/docs/get-started/overview.md

 5. **View the Constitution**: Familiarize yourself with the rules and ethos governing our club.
 6. **Check the Leaderboard**: See how you stack up against other members in contributions.

-Whether you're new to blockchain or a seasoned enthusiast, our platform is designed to ensure you can easily participate and contribute to the governance of our club.
-Dive in and start engaging with your club like never before!
+No matter what level of blockchain knowledge you come in with, the DAO is designed to ensure you can easily participate and contribute to the governance of our community.

 For detailed instructions on each feature, refer to the subsequent sections of this documentation.